bast/runtest/README.rst

 runtest
 =======

-Numerically tolerant end-to-end test library for scientific codes.
+Numerically tolerant end-to-end test library for research software.

 Tested with Python 2.7 and 3.6.